VineetKumar315/Retail-Sales-Analysis/README.md

 ORDER BY 1
 ```

-7. **Write a SQL query to calculate the average sale for each month.
+7. **Write an SQL query to calculate the average sale for each month.
 Find out best selling month in each year**:
 ```sql
 SELECT
        year,